 Our rate of recording depreciation, depletion and amortization (DD&A) expense is dependent upon our estimate of proved and proved developed reserves, which are utilized in our unit-of-production calculation.
 If the estimates of proved reserves were to be reduced, the rate at which we record DD&A expense would increase, reducing net income.
 Such a reduction in reserves may result from lower market prices, which may make it uneconomic to drill and produce higher cost fields.
-A 5% positive or negative revision to proved reserves would result in a decrease of \$0.03 per Mcfe and an increase of \$0.04 per Mcfe, respectively, on our DD&A rate.
-Revisions in significant fields may individually affect our DD&A rate.
-It is estimated that a positive or negative reserve revision of 10% in one of our most productive fields would result in a decrease of \$0.04 per Mcfe and an increase of \$0.05 per Mcfe, respectively, on our total DD&A rate.
-These estimated impacts are based on current data, and actual events could require different adjustments to our DD&A rate.
+A five percent positive or negative revision to proved reserves would result in a decrease of \$0.02 per Mcfe and an increase of \$0.02 per Mcfe, respectively, on our DD&A rate.
+This estimated impact is based on current data, and actual events could require different adjustments to our DD&A rate.